-- To establish a broad, consistent approach to the way work is marked, so that students feel valued and have a clear understanding of their progress; - To support students to improve their work, quality of written communication and presentation; - To correct inaccuracies in work enabling students to self-correct appropriately; - To inform the teacher about how well the students have understood the work in question enabling the teacher to adapt and plan for next stage of the learning; - To enable teachers to make judgements contributing to teacher assessments. - As a team of staff, we are more likely to be effective in achieving all of these aims if we are consistent in our approaches to marking.
+- To establish a broad, consistent approach to the way work is marked, so that students feel valued and have a clear understanding of their progress. - To support students to improve their work, quality of written communication and presentation. - To correct inaccuracies in work enabling students to self-correct appropriately. - To inform the teacher about how well the students have understood the work in question enabling the teacher to adapt and plan for next stage of the learning. - To enable teachers to make judgements contributing to teacher assessments. - As a team of staff, we are more likely to be effective in achieving all of these aims if we are consistent in our approaches to marking.
 In short, marking should be meaningful, manageable and motivating. - Meaningful in that the feedback given is understandable to the student and is relevant to the work being undertaken. - Marking needs to be manageable to both teacher and student so that sufficient time is given for planning and other activities which promote learning. - Feedback should motivate students to improve and to be self-driven; the goal of marking is that the students receive insight and guidance on how to improve their work and they are eager to respond to that.
-The key effect of our marking is that students' work improves over time. - Students' work should be marked regularly; - The teacher's response should, whenever possible, be positive placing as much emphasis on what has been achieved as on pointing out how to improve; - It may not always be appropriate to correct or highlight every mistake.
-It is better to correct specific errors relating to a particular aspect of the work, i.e. the style of the marking should be related to the learning objectives of the work; - Marking should be differentiated and any corrections or follow-up tasks should be appropriate to the ability of the student; - Consistent use of symbols and the correct and perfect strategy when annotating work will ensure students' understanding of the feedback.
+The key effect of our marking is that students' work improves over time. - The marking of student's work should be proportionate to curriculum time available. - The teacher's response should, whenever possible, be positive placing as much emphasis on what has been achieved as on pointing out how to improve. - It may not always be appropriate to correct or highlight every mistake.
+It is better to correct specific errors relating to a particular aspect of the work, i.e., the style of the marking should be related to the learning objectives of the work and take into account any specific learning difficulties the student may experience, such as dyslexia. - Marking should be differentiated and any corrections or follow-up tasks should be appropriate to the ability of the student. - Consistent use of symbols and the correct and perfect strategy when annotating work will ensure students' understanding of the feedback.
 Annotation grids should be displayed in exercise books or folders.